FN FAL: Israel

-The IDF always emphasized the used of rifle grenades, integrating its usage into their doctrine of night assaults.
+The IDF always emphasized the use of rifle grenades, integrating its usage into their doctrine of night assaults.
 Approaching enemy positions within rifle-grenade range, initiating the assault with a volley of grenades onto the enemy positions intended to stun and suppress the defenders, while being immediately followed by the infantry assault while the enemy was shaken.

 Israel's infantry prefers the rifle-fired antitank grenade to the bazooka for shock effect on a group or bunker.
 At night, if the section should run into an ambush, the grenadier fires, and all the others rush straight in, not firing.

 IDF Paratroopers with FN FAL rifles during a training march, 5 June 1965.

 Initially, Israel manufactured a copy of the Energa rifle grenade, that would be surpassed by more recent designs still in production.
 Of particular note is the BT/AT 52, an IMI version of the BT rifle grenade derived from the earlier MA/AT 52 model.
 It can be fired both from 5.56mm and 7.62mm weapons, which share the same-diameter muzzle device, with a maximum range of 300 m (328yd) from 7.62mm guns.
 The BT/AT 52 is often seen in photographs with the FAL.

 The Israeli FAL first saw action in relatively small quantities during the Suez Crisis of 1956, being the standard-issue rifle in the Six-Day War in June 1967, the War of Attrition of 1967–1970.
 During the Yom Kippur War of October 1973, the FAL was still in front-line service as the standard Israeli rifle, though increasing criticism eventually led to the phasing-out of the weapon.
 Israeli forces were primarily mechanized in nature; the long, heavy FAL slowed deployment drills, and proved exceedingly difficult to maneuver within the confines of a vehicle.
 Additionally, Israeli forces experienced occasional jamming of the FAL due to heavy sand and dust ingress endemic to Middle Eastern desert warfare.

 With the soldiers traveling in open-topped halftracks in fast-paced operations, with tank tracks filling the air with clouds of dust filled with fine grit, soldiers would jump from the half-tracks to hit the sand, finding the rifles filthy at the moment of contact.
 In such lightning-fast mobile warfare, the men would hardly have time to eat, sleep or clean their rifles.
 Though the IDF evaluated a few modified FAL rifles with 'sand clearance' slots in the bolt carrier and receiver (which were already part of the Commonwealth L1A1/C1A1 design), malfunction rates did not significantly improve.
 The Israeli FAL was eventually replaced from 1972 onwards by the M16 and in 1974 by the Galil.
 The FAL remained in production in Israel into the 1980s.